skypilot-org/skypilot/docs/source/examples/managed-jobs.rst

 dashes :code:`---`.
 Each task has its own :code:`resources`, :code:`setup`, and :code:`run` sections.
 Tasks are executed sequentially.

-To submit the pipeline, the same command :code:`sky job launch` is used.
+To submit the pipeline, the same command :code:`sky jobs launch` is used.
 The pipeline will be automatically launched and monitored by SkyPilot.
-You can check the status of the pipeline with :code:`sky job queue` or :code:`sky job dashboard`.
+You can check the status of the pipeline with :code:`sky jobs queue` or :code:`sky jobs dashboard`.

 .. code-block:: console

-  $ sky job launch -n pipeline pipeline.yaml
+  $ sky jobs launch -n pipeline pipeline.yaml
-  $ sky job queue
+  $ sky jobs queue
   Fetching managed job statuses...
   Managed jobs
   In progress jobs: 1 RECOVERING